chemXplore Editorial

 • Regulatory uncertainty hinders large-scale recycling investments.

-Senior company officials have expressed that despite strong local support, the lack of a clear regulatory framework from the EU makes these large-scale investments economically unfeasible.
-The company views the policy as a barrier to innovation in the plastics value chain, even though chemical recycling is crucial for processing plastics that cannot be mechanically recycled.
+Regulatory Uncertainty: Senior company officials have stated that while local support for the projects was strong, the lack of a clear, supportive regulatory framework from the EU makes such large-scale investments economically unviable.
+The company views the policy as a major barrier to innovation in the plastics value chain, despite the fact that chemical recycling is essential for processing multi-layered and contaminated plastics that cannot be mechanically recycled.

-This decision reflects a broader tension between the EU's environmental goals and the economic realities faced by large industrial players.
-ExxonMobil's move highlights the challenge for the EU to create a policy environment that encourages private investment in circular economy technologies.
-This may lead other companies to reconsider their European investments in advanced recycling until regulatory clarity is achieved.
+The decision by ExxonMobil, which follows a similar halt on a biofuel project by BP, signals a growing tension between the European Union's ambitious environmental targets and the economic realities faced by large industrial players.
+The company's action highlights a critical challenge for the EU: creating a policy environment that encourages, rather than discourages, private investment in circular economy technologies.
+This move may also prompt other companies to reconsider their European investments in advanced recycling until there is more regulatory clarity.

 Project timeline